subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

         # After enabling the interactive, restart your terminal or run
         $ source ~/.bashrc

-        # After the interactive was sourced, you can hit Ctrl + J in your terminal to enable interactive mode.
+        # After the interactive was sourced, you can hit Ctrl + G in your terminal to enable interactive mode.

     If you wish to disable the interactive, it can be done with::